-If no configuration MSN ist entered when configuring the first time, the remote configuration ist switched off and the device ist protected from the acces over the ISDN line.
+If no configuration MSN ist entered when configuring the first time, the remote configuration ist switched off and the device ist protected from the access over the ISDN line.

-1 Change to the register card 'Security in the 'Management' configuration area:
+(1) Change to the register card 'Admin' in the 'Management' configuration area:

-2 Enter as call number within 'configuration access' a call number of your connection, which is not used for other purposes.
+2 Enter as call number within 'Device configuration' a call number of your connection, which is not used for other purposes.